palladia and bone cancer in dogs

 As with any medication, there are side effects that range from mild to severe.
-Decreased appetite, weight loss and bloody stool are the most commonly seen side effects associated with the use of Palladia.
+Decreased appetite, weight loss, and bloody stool are the most commonly seen side effects associated with use.

 Because osteosarcoma is painful, many patients are already on non-steroidal anti-inflammatories (NSAIDs) to manage pain.
 The use of NSAIDs can exacerbate intestinal bleeding, so their use should be limited while your dog is on Palladia.
-Other forms of pain control are available and safe to use with Palladia, so ask your veterinarian what is best.
+Other forms of pain control are available and safe to use, so ask your veterinarian what is best.